 The Como Zoo and Conservatory has an amazing variety of animals, beautiful plants, and flowers all displayed in an elegant conservatory.
 Owned by the City of Saint Paul, the attractions are free although a small donation is requested.

 The Walker Art Center offers free admission on the first Saturday of the month, and Thursday evenings after 5 p.m.
-All other days and hours there is a general admission charge.
+All other days and hours there is a general admission charge, although the museum is free to anyone under the age of 18.
 The Walker Art Center is a world-class multidisciplinary contemporary art center in the Lowry Hill neighborhood of Minneapolis.

 The Minnesota Children's Museum is a good place to bring younger children for playful, interactive exhibits that feature state habitats and a rooftop park.
 There is free admission on the third Sunday of the month.
 There is a general admission fee for all other days for visitors over age 1.
 The museum is closed on Mondays.